Gorgeous outdoor furniture that's worth the splurge, according to experts | CNN Underscored

 You can never go wrong with a good old-fashioned sling chair, something that New Jersey-based lifestyle blogger Carly A. Riordan knows all too well.

 “Generally speaking, I look for items that are both functional and fashionable when splurging on our backyard space.
-We spend a lot of time out there so it’s important to me that the items work as well as they look,” she told us.
-“Serena and Lily’s outdoor collection is so darling and it’s hard to pick favorites.
-Last year we got these gingham sling chairs, which are so comfortable and I love that you can also buy a matching camp stool ($298), so you can really kick up your feet and relax.”
+We spend a lot of time out there, so it’s important to me that the items work as well as they look,” she tells us.
+“Serena & Lily’s outdoor collection is so darling, and it’s hard to pick favorites.
+Last year we got these gingham sling chairs, which are so comfortable, and I love that you can also buy a matching camp stool ($298) so you can really kick up your feet and relax.”

 SunHaven Olivia 7-Piece Outdoor Roped Wicker Sofa Set ($2,199; sun-haven.com)